lholmquist/lholmquist.github.com-old/_posts/2012-11-14-wow-areogear-ios.md

 I also recommend this [great tutorial](http://aerogear.org/docs/guides/GetStartedwithAeroGearandXcode/) .
 _

+_you can also checkout the Android version [here](/Personal/Aerogear/2012/11/29/wow-aerogear-android/)_

 ##Character Select Screen

 Time to create our new character.
 First we need to open xcode and create a new project.
 I selected a "Single View Application".
 This might turn out to be a bad idea,  but i'm writing this while coding, so we'll see.